sci256 | undergraduate

 - Describe the historical development of the environmental movement.

-- Explain the concept of carrying capacity.
+- Explain the role of science in environmental decision-making.

 - Explain how individual choices affect natural ecosystems.